OCA/project/webhook_gitlab/README.rst

 =================

 #.
 Post a message in a task or ticket if the name of a new Merge Request contains keywords related to a ticket or task ID.
+#.
+Post a message in Gitlab Merge Request that contains a link to Odoo ticket or task.

 Configuration
 =============